-Analysis: The PUD site plan shows two access points, one of SE 92nd Loop near the northwest portion of the property and another on SE 11oth Street near the middle of the southern property boundary line.
+Analysis: The PUD site plan shows two access points, one of SE 92nd Loop near the northwest portion of the property and another on SE 110th Street near the middle of the southern property boundary line.
+An additional access is provided towards the southwestern corner of the PUD on SE 92nd Loop but this is strictly an Emergency Access.
 The need for roadway improvements will be provided in the approved traffic study.
 Once the traffic study determines required improvements to be implemented by the owner, the application will be consistent with TE Objective 2.2.